What are the critical leadership skills and leadership qualities that build and sustain a growing business?

 Displays the strength and energy to keep moving forward even in the face of ambiguity and difficult challenges, ensuring that not only will they excel, but everyone around them will also.

 Here are 3 areas that can make the difference between mediocre performance and dominating a market segment:

-An authentic commitment cascading down from senior management to the frontline for being in service to each other and customers.
-That means knowing how well the staff understand and seek out ways to better serve others both inside and outside the company and how teamwork adds to bottom-line success.
+An authentic commitment cascading down from senior management to the frontline for service to each other and customers.
+That means knowing how well the staff understands and seeks out ways to better serve others inside and outside the company and how teamwork adds to bottom-line success.

 Great Questions to Ask

 - What tools are we using, if any, to accurately measure and enhance our company’s profitability, viability, and stability in light of the 3 areas above?

 - Are those tools we are using validated for accuracy and objectivity?
 If not, how do we know they are working for us and not against us?

 - How much are we paying for those tools, and what is our true ROI on their usage?

 Once you have those answers, create a strategic plan to implement appropriate, cost-effective tools and procedures to ensure you have the right people in the right seats to stabilize your company’s future and move it to the next level of excellence.